 When the hunter saw him, his expression froze,

 but he with his herds — he went back to his lair.

 his mood [was despondent,] his features gloomy.

 In his heart there was sorrow,

 his face resembled [one come from] afar.

-The experience could be the same that some modern humans had when they faced the Neanderthals 35,000 years ago.
-But, this was also how modern humans felt about the Neanderthals: it was far from what they could understand and accept about themselves.
+The experience could be the same as some modern humans’ when facing the Neanderthals 35,000 years ago.
+But, this was also how modern humans felt the Neanderthals: it was far from what they could understand and accept about themselves.